Myles O'Donnell

-Myles O'Donnell was an Irish American bootlegger and mobster during the Roaring Twenties in Chicago during Prohibition.
-He was most famous for being the founder of the West-side O'Donnell Mob aka the Westside O'Donnells or West-side gang (no relation to the South Side O'Donnells, a rival gang).
+Myles O'Donnell was an Irish-American bootlegger and mobster active in Chicago during the Roaring Twenties and Prohibition era.
+He was best known as the founder of the West Side O'Donnell gang, also referred to as the West Side O'Donnells, which had no connection to the South Side O'Donnells, a separate and rival criminal organization.

 Early years

-Myles O’Donnell was born into a large, struggling Irish Catholic family in the Chicago Western suburb of Cicero, Illinois.
-Like any other poor child off the streets in the town of Cicero, Myles started his criminal career committing petty crime.
+Myles O’Donnell was born into a large Irish Catholic family in Cicero, Illinois, a western suburb of Chicago.
+Growing up in modest circumstances, he began his criminal career with petty crime at an early age.

-William "Klondike" O’Donnell was only a few years younger than his brother.
-They, along with their youngest brother, Bernard, entered the bootlegging business together.
+Myles's brother William, known as "Klondike" O'Donnell, was a few years younger than he.
+Together with their youngest brother, Bernard, the three entered the bootlegging business during Prohibition.

 Alliance with Torrio

-The O’Donnell brothers made an alliance with Johnny Torrio, the leader of the Chicago Outfit.
-When Torrio got into a war with Dean O'Banion and the North Side Gang and when the South Side O’Donnells got into a war with Frank McErlane things went better for the O’Donnells not having to worry about enemies.
+The O’Donnell brothers formed an alliance with Johnny Torrio, the leader of the Chicago Outfit.
+As Torrio engaged in conflict with Dean O'Banion and the North Side Gang, the South Side O’Donnells became embroiled in a dispute with Frank McErlane.
+Meanwhile, the West Site O’Donnells benefited from the distraction of their rivals.